composablehorizons/compose-examples/README.md

-# Composables UI public repo
+# Composables UI User feedback repository

 This repository it used as a central place for user feedback, issues and suggestions for https://composablesui.com